CoBrALab/CobraLab.github.io/_gradphd/raihaan.md

 title: Raihaan Patel
 layout: pagenonav
 ---

-Hello, my name is Raihaan Patel.

-I joined the Cobra Lab during the summer of 2014 as a Research Assistant.
-As part of the Cobra Lab, I use computational techniques to investigate anatomical features and changes within the brain.
-My work centers around automatic segmentation using the MAGeT Brain technique.

-Before joining the Cobra Lab, I completed my BASc in Engineering Science at the University of Toronto.
-In the near future, I plan to begin a Master's degree at McGill University in Biomedical Engineering.
-During this time, I will further investigate the effectiveness of computational techniques, and use them to track the effects of anatomical changes in the brain.

-Outside of the lab, I enjoy running, shooting some hoops and eating delicious food.

 ![Raihaan's pic]({{ site.baseurl }}/images/raihaan.jpg)

+Raihaan joined the Cobra Lab in 2014 as a Research Assistant after completing his BASc in Engineering Science at the University of Toronto.
+As a Research Assistant, he spent time developing computational techniques to investigate anatomical features, such as volume and shape, of the brain.
+He began a Master's degree in the Department of Biological and Biomedical Engineering in 2015, and transferred to the PhD program in 2017.
+Raihaan is interested in learning about why individuals age differently, with some experiencing the effects of aging earlier than others.
+His PhD thesis is focused on how the hippocampus, a structure located in the medial temporal lobe of the brain, changes throughout the course of healthy aging.
+He aims to integrate measures of hippocampal structure, microstructure and function (assessed using structural, diffusion and functional MRI) in order to track variability in aging.
+In the future, Raihaan is interested in investigating how genetics, diet, and exercise interact to impact the aging brain.

+Outside of the lab, Raihaan enjoys running, shooting hoops, and consuming carbs.